hazem3443/MERN-React-Redux/README.md

   - **components** -> files related to components
   - **reducers** -> files related to reducers
   - **index.js** -> sets up both the react and redux sides of the app

+# 14. Async Actions with Redux Thunk
+## general data loading with redux
+  - Component gets rendered onto screen
+  - component's 'componentDidMount' gets called
+  - we call action creator from 'componentDidMount'
+  - action creator runs code to make an api request
+  - api responds with data
+  - action creator returns an 'action object' with the fetched data on the payload property
+  - some reducer sees the action returns the data off the 'payload'
+  - because we generated some new state object, redux/react-redux cause our react app to be rerendered

+## notice
+- component are generally responsible for fetching data they need by calling an action creator
+- action creators are responsible for making API requests (this is where we use redux-thunk)
+- we get fetched data into a component by generating new state in our redux store, then getting that into our component through mapStateToProps